Architecture

 Jaiph is a workflow system with a TypeScript CLI and a JavaScript kernel (src/runtime/kernel/) that interprets the workflow AST in process — there is no separate “workflow shell” emitted for execution.

 This page describes how Jaiph is built: repository layout of major subsystems, core components, compile and run pipelines, and runtime contracts (events, artifacts on disk, distribution).
 It is the map of the implementation.
+For workflow syntax and semantics, see the Language guide; this document stays on implementation boundaries.

 For how to contribute — branches, test layers, E2E assertion policy, and bash harness details — see Contributing.
 For the *.test.jh language and test blocks, see Testing.